vaishaligurha/MyAnimalModel/README.md

 1.Created a class Butterfly which is of type Bird.
 2.Based on the type of butteryfly object created using  parameter, if type is butterfly then it can fly but not walk else (i.e. caterpillar ) it can walk but not fly.

+D.CountingAnimals
+Gives count of animals that can walk,fly,sing,swim based on objects created.